DreamOfTheRedChamber/leetcode/README.md

   * Stand and write code on whiteboard is really exhausting if lasting for 4-5 hours.

 ### Practice mindset <a id="practice-patterns"></a>
+#### Goal <a id="practice-goal"></a>
+  * Proficiency: Given an original Leetcode problem you should be able to finish it no more than 10 minutes no matter what its difficulty level is.
+  * Understanding: You should be able to start from brute force solution, discuss tradeoffs along the way and optimize to a solution the interviewer is satisfied with.
+  * Cleaness: No interview code should be longer than 100 lines.
+In most cases it is within 50 lines.
+Keep optimizing your code until it is short enough.

 #### Attitudes <a id="practice-attitudes"></a>
   * This might be the last time in my life that I spent so much time and efforts in algorithm questions.
 Next time when I hunt for jobs, either HRs will invite me or I will have far less time to prepare.
+  * An interview is a matter of preparation.
+To enable yourself explain solutions well and code in a bug free way, you need to practice a lot.
   * The way an engineer approach a algorithm problem can reflect their efficiency at work.
   * Hiring system is broken.
 But currently there is no better way to do it.

 #### Tools<a id="practice-tools"></a>
   * Task planning: Use tags ( TO_START, TO_HURRY, TO_TEST ) to manage algorithm question status and prioritize important tasks
   * Feedbacks: Use git commit number per day as feedback for progress